lukastaegert/react-input-field/README.md

  * clearTool: Boolean - defaults to true.
 Whether to show a clear tool or not when field value is not empty
  * validate: Function - if given, it will be called with the value of the field.
 If it returns false, the field will have a css class that marks it as invalid (defaults to props.invalidClassName='z-invalid')
   * clearToolStyle: Object - a style for the clear tool
+  * emptyValue: String/Function
+  * isEmpty: Function
+  * toolsPosition: String - defaults to 'right'.
+Can also be 'left'
+  * invalidStyle: Object  - style to be applied when the field is invalid